 There will also be tours of other Napoleonic battlefields and of World War Two sites and museums close to Middelburg.
-These tours will take a historical perspective and serve to provide both an interesting extension to the focus on the Napoleonic era, and also a clear contrast through the mid twentieth century sites.
+These tours will take a historical perspective and serve to provide both an interesting extension to the focus on the Napoleonic era, and also a clear contrast.
 At all sites participants will reflect on how conflict heritage is or should be presented to the public and how that contributes to a collective memory of war.

 All participants will take part in a practical session working with archaeological finds and an outreach event which will form part of their assessment.
 Further assessment will be based on participation, a collaborative investigation and presentation, a reflection and response to stimulus material under exam conditions.
 Participants will be asked to do some background reading and there may be an option to gain more credits for those willing to submit a related paper (this should be discussed in advance with the course leader).

 This course is linked to the fieldwork project “Waterloo Uncovered Battlefield Excavation” which is a residential excavation at the site of the Battle of Waterloo.
 Both courses are complementary and may be taken together.